RuboCoping with legacy: Bring your Ruby code up to Standard

 value, and --no-exclude-limit

-prevents from cops being disabled completely.
+prevents cops from being completely disabled.

 Now your .rubocop_todo.yml

-won’t affect your new files or entirely new offenses in the old ones.
+file won’t affect your new files or entirely new offenses in the old ones.

 You shall not pass: introducing .rubocop_strict.yml

-There are a handful of cops that must be enabled for all the files independently of the .rubocop_todo.yml
+There are a handful of cops that must be enabled for all the files independently of .rubocop_todo.yml

 .
 For example: